paulchyz/OSA_Kafka_Demo/README.md

 Enter a name for the connection, a description and tags if desired, and then select "Kafka" for the connection type.
 Click next.

 In "Connection Details", enter the OSA public IP address followed by the port number for Zookeeper.
-The zookeeper port number is found in the smmary tab of the right-hand menu of Ravello, in the blue box by the start and stop buttons.
+The zookeeper port number is found in the summary tab of the right-hand menu of Ravello, in the blue box by the start and stop buttons.
+You might have to scroll down in the box to find it.

 ```
 [OSA public IP]:[zookeeper port number]